Mastering Recruiter Emails: Proven Examples - Reply Like a Pro!

 3. Do you have time for a chat?

-This question is usually not the prelude to a formal interview on the phone and could be indicative of just about anything.
+This question is usually not the prelude to a formal phone interview and could indicate just about anything.
 That uncertainty could make you anxious, but take a deep breath.

 The fact is that the company might want another interview, could have questions about your resume, or may simply want to hand down its decision on your application.
 You won’t know until you make time to chat with the recruiter.